IBM/slack-wrench/packages/bolt-interactions/README.md

 Bolt interactions allows you to effortlessly create stateful user action `flows` with your [Bolt](https://github.com/slackapi/bolt) app.

-Vanilla Bolt gives you some ability to do this already, but it's state is scoped to a whole channel.
+Vanilla Bolt gives you some ability to do this already, but its state is scoped to a whole channel.
 This library keeps the scope to the interaction allowing for faster data fetching and a greater ability to rationalize how your app works.

 ## Install